YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

 > ${stud_attr} should not be static, because it does not apply to all instances of ${stud_attr.cls}.

 Level 4: Resource response with Reference:

+> Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

+### Missing attribute

+Instructor element: Attribute.

+Level 1: Highlight solution

+Level 2: Text response:

+> Make sure to model all the attributes of this class.

+Level 3: Parametrized response:

+> A ${inst_attr.cls} has a ${inst_attr}.

+Level 4: Resource response with Reference: